google/pprof/doc/README.md

 function occurs.
 E.g., in C++ profiles all frames corresponding to `std::` functions will be assigned the same color.

+When using the **--diff_base** option, box width is proportional to the sum of the increases and decreases in the sub-tree rooted at box.
+E.g., if the cost of one child of box decreases by 150 and the cost of another child increases by 200, the box width will be proportional to 150+200.
+The net increase or decrease (the preceding example has a net increase of 200-150, i.e., 50) is indicated by a shaded region.
+The size of the shaded region is proportional to the net increase or net decrease.
+The shading is red for a net increase, and green for a net decrease.

 Inlining is indicated by the absence of a horizontal border between a caller and a callee.
 E.g., suppose X calls Y calls Z and the call from Y to Z is inlined into
 Y. There will be a black border between X and Y, but no border between Y and Z.